Miriam Harmatz | Executive Director, Florida Health Justice Project

 Also relevant are the state rules for plan disenrollment F.A.C.
 59G-8.600; the AHCA managed care fair hearings rules described at 59G-1.100, and the DCF income eligibility-related rules at F.A.C.
 65A-1.710 et seq.

-The Agency for Health Care Administration’s (AHCA) has a Model Contract, which governs all SMMC plans – both MMA and LTC.
+The Agency for Health Care Administration’s (AHCA) has a Core Contract, which governs all SMMC plans – both MMA and LTC.
 Relevant subparts include:

 Please note: there will be new LTC contracts and LTC program changes beginning in December 2018.163